MeteorDevelopment/meteor-website/src/routes/faq/addon-template/+page.md

   **](https://docs.gradle.org/current/userguide/about_manual.html#about_manual) for dependency management.
 - A [GitHub](https://github.com/) account to host your repository.
 - A [Git](https://git-scm.com/downloads) client for all the Git commands.
-- An IDE that can connect to GitHub, IntelliJ IDEA in this case.
+- A Java-compatible IDE, IntelliJ IDEA in this case.
 - (Optional) A Java 17 JDK, we recommend [Adoptium](https://adoptium.net/temurin/releases/?package=jdk&version=17).
 You can also use the one bundled with IntelliJ IDEA.